confcav/2025/local.md

 ---

 #### General Information
 Zagreb is a vibrant, walkable, and safe city.
 Even late at night, it is safe to walk around, which is handy since nightlife venues, such as bars, are often open until very late.
 (Why are they open late?
-To find out, you can read about the “party breaking” term that is commonly used in Croatia in this fun blog post: https://zablogreb.wordpress.com/category/party-breakers/).
+To find out, you can read about the “party breaking” term that is commonly used in Croatia in this fun [blog post](https://zablogreb.wordpress.com/category/party-breakers/)).

 Note that the main conference and workshops are in two different venues (see Venues for more information).
 The venues are a short 20-minute walk from each other.
 Moreover, there are tram stops really close to them, and tram #13 takes you back and forth (4 stops, around 15-20 minutes including walking).